Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health: Choosing A Statistical Hypothesis Test and Heuristics

 \paragraph{Practical limitations and methodological tradeoffs.} Each method comes with tradeoffs.
 Parametric tests like \textit{$t$-} and \textit{$F$-tests} are statistically efficient but brittle under assumption violations.
 Non-parametric tests (e.g., \textit{KS}, \textit{MMD}, \textit{Wasserstein Distance}) are flexible but often require larger samples for power, careful kernel or metric selection, and suffer from the “curse of dimensionality.”
 Tests like \textit{Friedman–Rafsky}, which uses graph-based minimum spanning tree construction, are especially useful for multivariate shifts but can be computationally intensive.
 In addition, tests such as \textit{JS Divergence} or \textit{Energy Distance} may be hard to interpret clinically without well-defined thresholds.
 Therefore, practitioners must balance statistical power, interpretability, computational burden, and alignment with clinical relevance when choosing an evaluation method.

 \paragraph{In summary} There is no universally optimal method for detecting distributional shifts.
 Instead, Table~\ref{tab:test_stats_measures} provides a toolbox for context-specific decision making.
 When assumptions are met, parametric tests offer high power and clean interpretability.
 For complex, high-dimensional, or weakly labeled post-deployment settings, non-parametric distributional distances—such as \textit{MMD}, \textit{Wasserstein}, and \textit{Friedman–Rafsky}—are more robust and generalizable.
-Our appendix sections provide detailed mathematical formulations and guidelines for implementing these methods across a range of deployment environments in clinical AI systems.
+Refer to Appendices~\ref{sec:parametric} and \ref{sec:non-parametric} for the descriptions of the parametric and non-parametric tests, respectively.